Erbology

 poppy seed

-Poppy seed flavor and appearance
+Poppy seed flavour and appearance

 Poppy seeds grow in poppy ‘heads’, which ripen after the flower wilts.
 Each poppy head measures approximately five to six centimetres long and four centimetres across.
 Eventually, the poppy head will dry and harden until it cracks, releasing the tiny seeds over the nearby ground.
 Alternatively, gardeners hoping to sow the seeds can gather them once they can hear the seeds rattling inside the poppy head.